stevechiou-samsung/bedrock-chatbot/README.md

 ## 📝 Notes

 - Make sure to use `saml2aws login` before running the app to ensure valid AWS credentials.
+- This project requires Python 3.9 or newer due to langchain dependency constraints.
+- When using uv, add the `--prerelease=allow` flag to allow pre-release packages if needed.
-- Bedrock services may have usage limits and costs
+- Bedrock services may have usage limits and costs.
-- Recommended to use appropriate security measures in production
+- Recommended to use appropriate security measures in production.

 ## 🤝 Contributing